-- 7.25 The Local Plan aims to support thriving rural communities whilst protecting the intrinsic character and beauty of the countryside.
-Whilst the delivery of new development in particular housing will be directed to the most sustainable locations in line with the locational strategy, there is a need to support the settlement hierarchy, rural economy and sustainable communities through the retention and development of local services and community facilities, such as village halls, schools, rural shops and public houses.
+7.26 The Local Plan aims to support thriving urban and rural communities. whilst protecting the intrinsic character and beauty of the countryside.
+Whilst the delivery of new development - in particular housing - will be directed to the most sustainable locations in line with the locational strategy, there is a need to support the settlement hierarchy, rural economy and sustainable communities through the retention and development of local services and community facilities, such as village halls, schools, rural shops and public houses.

-- 7.26 For the purposes of this policy community facilities are defined as:
+7.27 For the purposes of this policy community facilities are defined as:

 - local shops;

 - meeting places;

 - indoor and outdoor sports venues;

+- recreation/play areas;

+- cultural buildings;